classicrob/simply-jekyll/_notes/Potential blog posts.md

 My RoamGames submission and what's conceptually interesting about it

+Theories of everythign

+RCTs aren't always the answer

 Things to do with bro Colli and chocolate

 There is a trend where Apps built for power users go from having a more complex GUI to having a minimal interface that lets the user control things seamlessly. [[Removing GUI elements as the user's skill level increases]]